simopt-admin/simopt/README.md

 python -m simopt
 ```

+## Traffic signal model

+Adapt the Traffic signal model so that number of system can be controlled by user.
+ -> Number of veins and arteries is an input by the user.
+ -> Probability is not an input, is calculated based on the lambda values provided by the user

+Fixed average wait time problem, where the average wait would converge to zero.
+System only computed time of the cars that enter and exit the system.
+When the runtime is done the time of the cars still in the system was set to zero.
+Solved the problem by calculating average time separetly.

+Fixed the calculation of the system time by creating a new object to indicate the time in which each car leaves the system.

 ## Contributing
 You can contribute problems and solvers to SimOpt (or fix other coding bugs) by [forking](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the repository and initiating [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) in GitHub to request that your changes be integrated.